Libianegomes/ethical-ai-longitudinal-SIM-analysis/README.md

 - Potential breakdowns involving safety-filter circumvention through contextual framing, as well as issues related to autonomy, accessibility, and transparency.
 - Ethical questions aligned with AI4People principles and a consolidated meta-message for the 2025 version.

+### `non-maleficence/ChatGPT_Gemini_2025_nonmaleficence1.pdf`

+This supplementary evidence file supports the 2025 non-maleficence analysis by comparing ChatGPT and Gemini in ethically sensitive interaction contexts.
+It includes visual evidence related to safety-oriented response behavior, cautious handling of health-related or reputationally harmful requests, and the systems' communicative strategies for reducing potential harm while preserving useful guidance.

+### `non-maleficence/Chatgpt_Claude_2025_nonmaleficence2.pdf`

+This supplementary evidence file supports the 2025 non-maleficence analysis by comparing ChatGPT and Claude.
+It emphasizes factual-accuracy limitations, hallucination-related warnings, uncertainty communication, and the presentation of safer alternatives or mitigations when systems identify risks related to incorrect, misleading, or unsupported content.

+### `explicability/Claude_2025_explicability3.pdf`

+This supplementary evidence file supports the 2025 explicability analysis of Claude.
+It contains visual materials concerning content blocking, removal, and reporting mechanisms, including how users are instructed to address content from Claude web search, shared conversations, and generated outputs.
+It contributes evidence about institutional transparency, procedural guidance, and user-facing accountability mechanisms.

+### `explicability/ChatGPT_2025_explicability2.pdf`

+This supplementary evidence file supports the 2025 explicability analysis of ChatGPT.
+It documents how the platform communicates aspects of data retention, personal-information minimization, model improvement, and references to privacy and terms documentation.
+It is relevant to the inspection of how the system explains data-related processes to users.

+### `explicability/Gemini_2025_explicability1.pdf`

+This supplementary evidence file supports the 2025 explicability analysis of Gemini.
+It presents explanatory material about how Gemini works, including pre-training, post-training, supervised fine-tuning, reinforcement learning from human feedback, and model refinement.
+It contributes evidence about how the system communicates its development and behavioral alignment processes.

+### `autonomy/ChatGPT_Gemini_Claude_2025_autonomy1.pdf`

+This supplementary evidence file supports the 2025 autonomy analysis across ChatGPT, Gemini, and Claude.
+It brings together visual evidence of privacy settings, data controls, personalization options, retention choices, deletion mechanisms, export functions, and shared-link controls.
+It is relevant to evaluating how each system communicates user agency, consent, and control over personal data and interaction history.